elilourens/hypa-thymesia/PROJECT_CONTEXT.md

-# Hypa-Thymesia Project Context
+# SmartQuery Project Context

 ## Overview
-Hypa-Thymesia is a production-ready multimodal RAG (Retrieval-Augmented Generation) system for knowledge management and retrieval.
+SmartQuery is a production-ready multimodal RAG (Retrieval-Augmented Generation) system for knowledge management and retrieval.
 Users upload documents and images (or import from Google Drive), which are processed, embedded, and stored for semantic search and AI-powered chat interactions.
 The system features automatic image tagging using CLIP and OWL-ViT models.
-The name references "hyperthymesia" - exceptional autobiographical memory.

 ## Tech Stack